Teaching English in France: Living in France

 • May 1st - Labour Day (Fête du travail) - A day to celebrate the accomplishments of French workers.

-• May 8th - WWII Victory Day (Fête de la Victoire 1945, Fête du huitième mai) - Also called VE-DAY (Victory in Europe Day), it is celebrated with great passion all over Europe.
+• May 8th - WWII Victory Day (Fête de la Victoire 1945 / Fête du huitième mai) - Also called VE-DAY (Victory in Europe Day), it is celebrated with great passion all over Europe.

 • 49 days after Easter - Pentecost (Pentecôte) - Also known as Whit Sunday, it is customary to blow trumpets to recall the sound of the wind which accompanied the descent of the Holy Spirit.

-• July 14th - Bastille Day (Fête Nationale) - Celebrated in commemoration of the anniversary of the storming of the Bastille, a symbolic act of revolution that triggered the complete overthrow of the French monarchy.
+• July 14th - Bastille Day (Fête Nationale) - Celebrated in commemoration of the anniversary of the storming of the Bastille, a symbolic act of revolution that triggered the overthrow of the French monarchy.

-• November 1st - All Saint's Day (La Touissant) - A day to pay tribute to all Saints of the church collectively, it is also the day when many people in France visit the graves of loved ones with flowers and small gifts.
+• November 1st - All Saints' Day (La Touissant) - A day to pay tribute to all Saints of the church collectively.
+It is also the day when many people in France visit the graves of loved ones with flowers and small gifts.

-• November 11th - Armistice Day (Jour d'armistice) - A day marking the end of the First World War.
+• November 11th - Remebrance Day (Jour de l'Armistice / Jour du Souvenir) - A day marking the end of the First World War.

 Other Western Europe Countries: